Russian launches to space from US, 1st time in 20 years

 “I hope with this launch we will brighten up the skies over Florida a little bit for everyone,” said the Japan Space Agency’s Koichi Wakata, who is making his fifth spaceflight.

-Joining him on a five-month mission are three new to space: Marine Col. Nicole Mann, the first Native American woman bound for orbit; Navy Capt.
+Joining him on a five-month mission are three new to space: Marine Col. Nicole Mann, the first Native American woman to orbit Earth; Navy Capt.
 Josh Cassada and Russia’s lone female cosmonaut, Anna Kikina.

+“Awesome! said Mann as they reached orbit.
+“That was a smooth ride uphill.
+You’ve got three rookies who are pretty happy to be floating in space right now.”

-They’re due to arrive at the space station Thursday, 29 hours after departing NASA’s Kennedy Space Center, and won’t be back on Earth until March.
+They’re due to arrive at the space station Thursday, 29 hours after a noon departure from NASA’s Kennedy Space Center, and won’t be back on Earth until March.
 They’re replacing a U.S.-Italian crew that arrived in April.

 Kikina is the Russian Space Agency’s exchange for NASA’s Frank Rubio, who launched to the space station two weeks ago from Kazakhstan aboard a Soyuz rocket.
 He flew up with two cosmonauts.